ICTU/zap2docker-auth-weekly/README.md

 # Docker

-Please find the Docker container here: https://hub.docker.com/r/ictu/zap2docker-weekly
+You can find the Docker image on [ictu/zap2docker-weekly](https://hub.docker.com/r/ictu/zap2docker-weekly)

 # Examples